u-blox/ubxlib/UPCOMING.md

 We continue to support nRF52/nRF53 through what is now the Nordic standard nRF Connect SDK (i.e. Zephyr 3).
 If you use `ubxlib` with nRF52/nRF53 please move to nRF Connect.

-# Firmware Update For NORA-W36, u-connectExpress 2nd Generation
-Support will be provided for downloading u-connextExpress FW to the NORA-W36 module.

 # Chunked HTTP Client API
 The HTTP Client API will be extended to permit the MCU to receive an HTTP file in chunks rather than all at once.

 # BLE Pairing And Bonding
 Support will be provided for pairing and bonding BLE-capable short-range modules.

-# New Platform: IRIS-W1 (NXP MCUXpresso)
-Support will be provided for running `ubxlib` inside the new IRIS-W1 short-range module.

 # Testing Non-Nordic Zephyr Platforms
 Zephyr platforms other than Nordic nRF52/nRF53 will be added inside the `ubxlib` test system, e.g. STM32.

-# Wi-Fi Calibration Data
-Support will be provided for downloading Wi-Fi calibration data to short-range modules.

 # New Cellular Modules LEXI-R10, LEXI-R422, LEXI-R520, SARA-R520
 Support will be included for the new cellular LEXI-R series modules and SARA-R520 module.